wp-plugins/buddypress-foaf/readme.txt

 1. Via shortcode you can integrate a "do you know this friends of your friends" page into any place at your wordpress site!

 == Changelog ==

+= 2.2 =
+* little bug fixed: Own user could be shown as potential friend if a user does not have friends yet

 = 2.1 =
 * Some code corrections (debug messages, thanks to BackpackersUnion for reporting)